acruzgarcia/OMIEData/README.md

 Concretely, you can easily access to data for the following markets:

-- Daily market: hourly prices in Spain and Portugal, total hourly energy after auction (with/without billateral contracts), breakdown of the total hourly energy by technology and bid/ask offer hourly curves.
+- Daily market: hourly prices in Spain and Portugal, total hourly energy after auction (with/without billateral contracts), breakdown of the total hourly energy by technology and bid/ask curves.
 - Intra-day market: hourly prices for the different sessions and total hourly energy.
 - Additional data in next releases.